Anderson-Lai/ib-notes/hleconomics/economics.md

 **government** must decide *what* is produced and at *what quantity*
 may contract out to the private sector with **advantages / disadvantages**

+### Contracting Out
+governments may decide to contract out to the private sector to provide public goods instead of producing the goods themselves

+**benefits**:
+- competitive tendering => allows government to choose the vendor with the lowest price possible
+- specific details and specifications => possibly higher quality
+- broader range of skills and technology in the private firm
+- private firm may be more flexible and innovative than the government
+overall, contracting out may be cheaper and may provide higher quality

+**drawbacks**:
+- government becomes less accountable for the goods it provides
+- government loses control over the services it contracts out
+- contracting out may be **more expensive** than producing the service internally
+- quality may be reduced due to firms trying to cut costs
+- there exists the risk of entering a poor contracts leading to higher costs and lower quality
+- contracting out requires constant government supervision, which adds to costs
+overall, contracting out may lead to higher costs and lower quality

+thus, it is difficult to **generalize the effectiveness of contracting out**

+contracting out does not address **which goods to produce and how much to produce**

 ## Asymmetric Information
 **asymmetric information** - when buyers and sellers **do not** have **equal** access to information